Strategy15 min read

 You're Transferring Data to a Third Party

-• Is processed by their systems
+• Gets processed by their systems

 What "Opt-Out of Training" Actually Means